barryclark/jekyll-now/_posts/2020-3-15-Description.md

 - Open Calibre e-book manager on your Laptop/PC/MacOS
 - Select ***Switch/create library...*** from the calibre menu
-- Select an empty folder on your Cloud Drive in ***New Location*** dropdown
+- Select an empty folder in your Cloud Drive in ***New Location*** dropdown
 - Select ***Move current library*** to new location.
 Press OK
-- Wait for cloud sync to complete
+- Wait for cloud sync to complete (very important)
-- Calibre Sync can automatic discover those libraries in your Cloud Drive.
+- Calibre Sync can automatic discover the library in your Cloud Drive.

 # [Features](#features)
 - Switch between libraries across multiple accounts